chipsalliance/Cores-VeeR-EL2/docs/source/interrupts.md

 Therefore, the gateway's only function for SoC IP interrupts is to synchronize the request to the core clock domain.
 There is no state kept in the gateway.

-A gateway suitable for ASIC-external interrupts must provide programmability for interrupt type (i.e., edge- vs. leveltriggered) as well as interrupt signal polarity (i.e., low-to-high vs. high-to-low transition for edge-triggered interrupts, active-high vs. -low for level-triggered interrupts).
+A gateway suitable for ASIC-external interrupts must provide programmability for interrupt type (i.e., edge- vs. level-triggered) as well as interrupt signal polarity (i.e., low-to-high vs. high-to-low transition for edge-triggered interrupts, active-high vs. -low for level-triggered interrupts).
 For edge-triggered interrupts, the gateway must latch the interrupt request in an interrupt pending (IP) flop to convert the edge- to a level-triggered interrupt signal.
 Firmware must clear the IP flop while handling the interrupt.